chrisgoringe/blind-compare/readme.md

 ## Running a comparison

 Rename `arguments-example.txt` as `arguments.txt`, and edit it appropriately.
-You need to specify the directory, match, and substitutions, the rest is optional.
-The run with
+Then run with

 `python blind_ab_scorer.py @arguments.txt`